-Standa Standard 1 Committed leadership, governance and culture Child s afeguarding is embeddea in the entity's leadership, go vernance and culture on 1.1 - The entity publicly arding and takes a zero-to commits to child lerance approach to child Managed & Measurable Defined & Developed Initial/ Ad-hoc Not Addressed 1.1.1 guarding Policy that is approved ch Authority and/or relevant olicly available. √ 1.1.2 The entity publishes a Chil Statement which is openly available. d Safeguarding Commitment displayed and publicly √ Observa ations: Require ments of the Indicators are i n place.
-No recommendations for r improvement noted. ed at all levels of the enti ng culture is championed and ty from the top down and Managed & Measurable Defined & Developed Initial/ Ad-hoc Not Addressed 1.2.1 maintain an entity's cultur promoting child safeg emphasising that child responsibility; and ✓ 1.2.4 Personnel understand that everyone's responsibility a input on child safeguarding nd are empowered to provide √ Observa Require n place.
-No recommendations fo r improvement noted. - 1 , , implen on 1.3 - Governance arran nentation of a Child Safego s activities. = Managed & Measurable Defined & Developed Initial/ Ad-hoc Not Addressed 1.3.1 Governance arrangements safeguarding roles and res accountability for safeguar √ 1.3.2 ty's governance includes alia, the entity must apply these vant international declarations Not relevant to current operations Observa n place.
-However, one improveme Safeguarding Committee Terms of person on 1.4 - A Code of Conduc nel on expected behaviou sibilities.
-Managed & Measurable Defined & Developed Initial/ Ad-hoc Not Addressed 1.4.1 The Code of Conduct expli personnel and provides gu citly and equally applies to all idance on appropriate and ✓ expected standards of behaviour of personnel towards children.
-1.4.2 The Code of Conduct is written in accessible language and communicated to personnel, children, families and carers. ✓ 1.4.3 The Code of Conduct considers the needs of all children, paying particular attention to Aboriginal and Torres Strait Islander children, children with disability, children from culturally and linguistically diverse backgrounds and children with particular vulnerabilities, for example, children who can't live at home. √
+Standa Standard 1 Committed leadership, governance and culture Child s Child safeguarding is embedded in the entity's leadership, governance and culture - commits to child olerance approach to child Managed & Measurable Defined & Developed Initial/ Ad-hoc Not Addressed 1.1.1 guarding Policy that is approved ch Authority and/or relevant olicly available. √ 1.1.2 The entity publishes a Chil Statement which is openly available. d Safeguarding Commitment displayed and publicly √ Observa Require ments of the Indicators are i n place.
+No recommendations for rimprovement noted. ed at all levels of the enti ng culture is championed and ty from the top down and Managed & Measurable Defined & Developed Initial/ Ad-hoc Not Addressed 1.2.1 maintain an entity's cultur promoting child safeg emphasising that chil responsibility; and ✓ 1.2.4 Personnel understand that everyone's responsibility a input on child safeguarding nd are empowered to provide √ Observ a Require n place.
+No recommendations for improvement noted. implen on 1.3 - Governance arran nentation of a Child Safeg s activities.
+Managed & Measurable Defined & Developed Initial/ Ad-hoc Not Addressed 1.3.1 Governance arrangements safeguarding roles and res accountability for safeguar √ 1.3.2 ty's governance includes ralia, the entity must apply these evant international declarations Not relevant to current operations Observa n place.
+However, one improveme Safeguarding Committee Terms of person on 1.4 - A Code of Conduc nel on expected behaviou sibilities. - · Managed & Measurable Defined & Developed Initial/ Ad-hoc Not Addressed 1.4.1 citly and equally applies to all idance on appropriate and ✓ expected standards of behaviour of personnel towards children.
+1.4.2 The Code of Conduct is written in accessible language and communicated to personnel, children, families and carers. ✓ 1.4.3 The Code of Conduct considers the needs of all children, paying particular attention to Aboriginal and Torres Strait Islander children, children with disability, children from culturally and linguistically diverse backgrounds and children with particular vulnerabilities, for example, children who can't live at home. ✓